quantifiedcode/python-anti-patterns/docs/readability/not_using_named_tuples_when_returning_more_than_one_value.rst

 Use named tuples to return multiple values ..........................................

-The modified module below uses named tuples to return multiple values.
+The modified code below uses named tuples to return multiple values.
 This code is easier to use and easier to read, as now the caller can access each piece of data via a straightforward name (like ``name.first``).

 .. code:: python